mariallaverias/BestDeal/README.md

 3 shops (shops table), each contain 24 product items(productitems table) with different prices each (contained in the shops_productItems table).

-Here is a picture of how the tables are related:
+### Database Schema:

 ![table relationships](support/tables-dbdesigner.png)

-Methods and routes to these tables:
+Methods and routes built to these tables:

 All tables have their get all / get by id methods and routes built.
-Only the List table contains a Delete and Post method, but has not been used in the front-end and is empty.
+Only the List table contains a Delete and Post method, but has not been used in the front-end yet.

 ## Development